pagkly/Zed/Investopedia4/Self-Regulatory Organization - SRO.md

 Further, the SRO may set standards which a professional or business must meet to become a member, such as having a specified educational background or working in a manner that is considered ethical by the industry.

 An additional function undertaken by the SRO is educating investors on appropriate business practices.
-The SRO will provide information and allow input on any areas of interest or concern which may include fraud or other unethical industry activities.
+The SRO [[Will|will]] provide information and allow input on any areas of interest or concern which may include fraud or other unethical industry activities.
 The SRO may also help investors understand how their investments work and advise on methods to mitigate potential risks associated with the securities industry.

 ## Examples of Self-Regulatory Organizations Include: